jakub-zarembinski/CKA-Certification-Course-2025/Day 42/README.md

 ---

-Certainly — here’s a well-structured section you can place before “When Transformers Fall Short.”
-It introduces what transformers are, how they work, and sets up the context for why patching is sometimes needed.

----

 ## What Are Transformers in Kustomize?

 In Kustomize, **transformers** are built-in mechanisms that let you modify Kubernetes resources declaratively — without having to edit the raw YAML files.
 These are **customization directives** you define in your `kustomization.yaml` that apply consistent changes across all resources.